fny21/DARE/preprocess/README.md

     - given: [100 ~ 299]
     - to predict: [300]

-As we pointed out in our paper, in recommendation system, there are too many items and relatively too little training data, making the models suffer from "under-fitting".
-So we sample more than one piece of data from one user to expand the training dataset.
+As we pointed out in our paper, In recommendation systems, the number of items is vast, but training data is relatively scarce, leading to underfitting.
+To mitigate this, we extract multiple training samples per user.
-However, this would break the "independent identical distribution" principle, reducing the quality of data.
+However, this violates the "independent identical distribution" principle, slightly compromising data quality.

 Thus, we finally make a trade-off and process the data like that, mainly for the two reason: for each user, there are 20 pieces of data visible in the training process; there is no padding in the test dataset.
-Experiments show that under this setting, all models are likely to perform better.
+Experimental results show that this strategy significantly improves model performance.

 It's not easy to balance data quality and data quantity.
-If you would like to follow our research, you can use our setting, or define your own processing method.
+If you wish to follow our research, you can use our dataset setup or define your own.

 ### Candidate Sampling

-- The negative candidate is randomly sampled.
+- The negative candidates are randomly sampled.
-- All item that **has not been clicked in the history** may be chosen.
+- A negative candidate must **not** have been clicked by the user in history.
-- The probability is proportional to the frequency that it occurs in the whole dataset.
+- The sampling probability **is proportional to its frequency** in the entire dataset.
-- There are two times negative candidates than positive ones.
+- There are twice as many negative candidates as positive ones.